Husenap/JalapenoMadness/_posts/posts/2016-07-06-codingame-fun-replays.md

 After the first replay, I realised that the way I had picked to save the lyrics data was way too slow to work with.
 It was good because it gave me a lot of freedom, but if I wanted to do this again, I had to change it.

-The new format was an object which contained arrays that were accessible by the buster id, like this `{"id":[data]}`.
+The new format was an object which contained arrays that were accessible through the buster id, like this `{"id":[data]}`.
-Now, I had to shorten the lyrics data A LOT, because 20kb for a short replay is too much, so here's what I did:
+Now, I had to shorten the lyrics data A LOT, because 20kb for a short replay is way too much, so here's what I did:
 `"id":[ [startTurn, endTurn, "message"] ]`

 {% highlight javascript linenos %}